noi-techpark/it.bz.opendatahub.databrowser/doc/overview.md

 - **Raw view:** The raw view presents the JSON file representation of a single record.
 - **Detail view:** The detail provides an in-depth and comprehensive representation of a single record.
 It allows users to examine a specific record in detail, displaying all available attributes and associated information in a focused and structured manner.
 - **Edit view:**: The edit view enables authorized users to modify the attributes of a single record.
 They can do so in the detail view interface where users can edit the existing values or input new values for the different attributes associated with the record.
-- **Quick view:**: The quick view is a user-friendly interface that provides a concise and summary-based overview of a record, highlighting the most important attributes.
-It aims to present key information in a visually appealing and easily digestible format.

 ## 2. Project Main technologies